 - : the target vector computed by vector arithmetic

-- : cosine similarity between vectors
+- : cosine similarity function

-Notice the exclusion of query words: without this, "woman" might rank highest for "man:woman::king:?" because it's already part of the target vector computation.
+Notice the exclusion of query words (): without this, "woman" might rank highest for "man:woman::king:?" because it's already part of the target vector computation.
 We want to discover the answer, not echo back the inputs.

 The name "3CosAdd" comes from viewing the formula as three additive cosine operations.
 Conceptually, we want a word that is: